Aviraj0714/CodeQuad/README.md

 # 🚀 CodeQuad

 CodeQuad is a **comprehensive code collaboration and analysis platform** designed to streamline development workflows.
-It provides **code review, version control, task management, and API generation** tools, making it an all-in-one solution for teams working on software projects.
+It provides **code review, task management, and API generation** tools, making it an all-in-one solution for teams working on software projects.

 ## 🌟 Features